replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/cpu.md

 ---
 title: CPU
-description: Collect and analyze information about CPU features and CPU number of cores.
+description: Collect and analyze information about CPU features and core counts.
 ---

 ## CPU Collector